jjlong150/AceSqlForExcel/README.md

 - `LEFT JOIN` returns all rows from the left table even if there are no matches in the right table.
 - `RIGHT JOIN` returns all rows from the right table even if there are no matches in the left table.
 - `CROSS JOIN` (or `CARTESIAN JOIN`) returns the Cartesian product of the sets of records from two or more joined tables.
-- `Self join` is used to join a table to itself as if the table were two tables, temporarily renaming at least one table in the SQL statement.
+- Self joins is used to join a table to itself as if the table were two tables, temporarily renaming at least one table in the SQL statement.
   You can find the syntax for the different joins below.

 ### INNER JOIN clause